 ***

 To summarize, Israeli theatre, which operates under dire financial circumstances and extreme nationalist policy, responds in diverse ways that can be organized in terms of three main trends.
 Televised theatre eagerly follows Broadway and Westend hits, while postdramatic theatre is highly influenced by contemporary, young German theatre.
-Despite the differences between commercial oriented televised theatre and postdramatic theatre that appeals to a more refined audience, they both yearn for the West, while leaving the East behind.
+Despite the differences between commercially oriented televised theatre and postdramatic theatre that appeals to a more refined audience, they both face the West, with their backs to the East.
 In contrast, the vernacular approach displays on stage content and forms related to the Middle East where, as mentioned, half of Israel’s Jews have their origins, and aims to construct a local and regional theatre that imagines itself between Baghdad and Casablanca.